TNK-BP to secure $31 billion long-term Russian gas deals

 TNK-BP declined to comment.

-TNK-BP could start supplying gas to TGK-9 next year in a deal that will last until 2030, with total volumes seen at 60 billion cubic meters (bcm).
+TNK-BP could start supplying gas to TGK-9 next year in a deal that will last until 2030, with total volumes seen at 60 billion cubic metres (bcm).

 The deal would be worth up to $16 billion, said TGK-9, which operates in the Urals.